Apochrosi/Modding-Requests/README.md

-1 - custom policy cooldowns
+1 - Custom policy cooldowns

 Policies should have a default cooldown period, but you should also be able to give a policy a custom cooldown different from the default.